 To obtain help from a VA financial counselor, call 1-877-827-3702.
-Information about VA's home loan guaranty program is available on the Internet at www.homeloans.va.gov. ■ by what we do, not what we promise, and that our best days as an organization supporting Veterans are ahead of us.
+Information about VA's home loan guaranty program is available on the Internet at www.homeloans.va.gov.

+CONTINUED FROM PAGE 1 A Message to Veterans from Secretary of Veterans Affairs, Eric "Ric" Shinseki by what we do, not what we promise, and that our best days as an organization supporting Veterans are ahead of us.
 We will fulfill President Lincoln's charge to care for Veterans and their families by redesigning and reengineering ourselves for the future.